Introduction

 </tr>

 Note that it’s probably easier to build this structure by hand in RStudio; it’s handy with closing the tags for you and keeping track of your indents.
-But if you want to keep everything in one Rmd document, xmlTree
+But if you want to keep everything in one Rmd document, xmlTree would be the way to go.

 Compile

-Merging the XML and XSL files into an HTML file is simple with the xml_xslt
+Merging the XML and XSL files into an HTML file is simple with the xml_xslt function:

 # Bring in the external xml codebook file